Honor Oak Park, Lewisham

 Incidentally, St Augustine’s parish covers most of Honor Oak but does not extend east of the railway line, where the northern streets are in the parish of St Hilda with St Cyprian, Crofton Park, and the southern ones are in the parish of St Saviour, Brockley Hill.

 East of Brockley Rise, Guy’s Hospital’s former sports ground is now King’s College London’s Honor Oak Park amenity, also available for hire.
-Monies raised from the college’s sale of a ground in Surrey to Chelsea football club helped fund a £4m upgrade of the facilities here, including the replacement of the old clubhouse with a new pavilion in 2013.
+Monies raised from the college’s sale of a ground in Surrey to Chelsea football club helped fund a £4m upgrade of the facilities here, including the replacement in 2013 of the old clubhouse with a new pavilion, shown in LTS Architects’ image above.

 London Overground assumed responsibility for Honor Oak Park station in 2009, in preparation for the arrival of its services the following year, on the extended East London line.